 Is dedicated to supporting northern Indigenous communities in Canada through practical humanitarian support.

-In Spring 2021, we will be launching the Roots Emerging Creators Project.
-Inspired by the symbiotic relationship that we see in the way trees communicate and flourish in nature, the Roots Emerging Creators Project is a community-focused designer mentorship program that nurtures and gives exposure to emerging brands led by underrepresented creators.
+We are excited to be launching the Roots Emerging Creators Project. the Roots Emerging Creators Project is a community-focused designer mentorship program that nurtures and gives exposure to emerging brands led by underrepresented creators.
 We will be sharing more information about the project and the application process in the coming months.

 What is to come?